 Parents may believe that they are making their trampoline safe by adding safety features like complete netting enclosures and padding over the springs but according to pediatricians they don’t actually significantly decrease the risk of injury.
 The American Academy of Orthopedic Surgeons, The Canadian Pediatric Society, and the Canadian Academy of Sports Medicine have all issued similar statements discouraging recreational and playground use of trampolines, citing safety concerns.
 The American Academy of Pediatrics’ statement on trampoline safety published in the journal Pediatrics does acknowledge that trampolines “…have an acceptable role when used as part of a structured athletic training program with appropriate coaching, supervision, and safety measures in place.”

-Trampoline Accident Statistics
+Trampoline Accidents Statistics

 The National Electronic Injury Surveillance report for 2009 estimates that there were 98,000 trampoline-related injuries that year; the injuries resulted in 3,100 hospitalizations.
 Those numbers are down from 3,300 hospitalizations and 112,000 injuries in 2004.